Man injured in I-24 accident - NewsBreak

 wkdzradio.com

-A Tennessee man was injured in a single vehicle rollover crash on Interstate 24 in Christian County Monday morning.
-Christian County Sheriff’s deputy say an SUV was getting onto Interstate 24 from Pennyrile Parkway when the driver lost control and ran off the road into the median causing the vehicle to overturn.
+A man was killed in a single-vehicle wreck on Pennyrile Parkway in Christian County Monday morning.
+Christian County Sheriff’s deputies say a truck was northbound when it ran off the road hitting a sign then a light pole for exit 11 ejecting the driver.
+The driver was pronounced dead...

 wkdzradio.com